All Episodes

 She did not make a human connection with this guy who walked all this way to tell her he's dying.

-He's going to vote for her because he thinks that what's happened to him is happening to a lot of people that she can take his experience and make something of it and help other people.
+He's going to vote for her because he thinks that what's happened to him is happening to a lot of people and she can take his experience and make something of it and help other people.

-And Hillary is sitting there trying to conjure up a policy related answer.
+And Hillary is sitting there trying to conjure up a policy-related answer.

 She didn't ask him any questions about his family.